lucidrains/gigagan-pytorch/README.md

 - [x] make text conditioned training work for both base and upsampler
 - [x] make recon more efficient by random sampling patches
 - [x] make sure generator and discriminator can also accept pre-encoded CLIP text encodings
+- [x] do a review of the auxiliary losses
+    - [x] add contrastive loss for generator
+    - [x] add vision aided loss
+    - [x] add gradient penalty for vision aided discr - make optional
+    - [x] add matching awareness loss - figure out if rotating text conditions by one is good enough for mismatching (without drawing an additional batch from dataloader)
+    - [x] make sure gradient accumulation works with matching aware loss
+    - [x] matching awareness loss runs and is stable
+    - [x] vision aided trains

 - [ ] add accelerate
     - [x] works single machine